donkirkby/live-py-plugin/docs/demo/index.md

 Was the page slow to load?

 If anything was broken, please create an [issue].
-For any other feedback, please send me a message on [twitter] or [e-mail].
+For any other feedback, please send me a message on [Mastodon] or [e-mail].
 I'd love it if you told your friends to try it.

 # Write your own